xDimGG/node-steamapi/README.md

 - Custom caching may be enabled by setting `inMemoryCacheEnabled: false` and setting `<SteamAPI>.gameDetailCache`/`<SteamAPI>.userResolveCache`.
 Must implement `CacheMap<K, V>` interface in src/Cache.ts
 - getFeaturedGames() returns object instead of array
 - Server#game -> Server#gameDir
+- App IDs are passed as numbers not strings (although a string will probably still work)

 ## Setup
 ### Installation